pyodide/pyodide-blog/content/posts/pyodide-react-pandas-matplotlib-scikit.md

 export default addTwoNums;
 ```
 ## Running Python Code
-In order to run python code, I import a previously defined function and use the useGetContexts hook to reference the current pyodide instance.
-I then call the runPython method to load the python function and call globals.get to call the python function.
+In order to run Python code, I import a previously defined function and use the useGetContexts hook to reference the current Pyodide instance.
+I then call the runPython method to load the Python function and call globals.get to call the Python function.
 This usually happens within a useEffect hook.
 Below is an example using the addTwoNums function defined above.

 ```
-import addTwoNums from '../../python_code_js_modules/addTwoNums';
+import addTwoNums from '../../Python_code_js_modules/addTwoNums';
 import useGetContexts from '../../custom-hooks/useGetContexts';

 const AddTwoNumsComp = () => {
-    const {pyodide, isPyodideLoaded} = useGetContexts();
+    const {Pyodide, isPyodideLoaded} = useGetContexts();

     /* Begin component logic */

-    // Load python function
+    // Load Python function
-    pyodide.runPython(addTwoNums);
+    Pyodide.runPython(addTwoNums);
-    // Call python function
+    // Call Python function
-    pyodide.globals.get('addTwoNums')(2, 3);
+    Pyodide.globals.get('addTwoNums')(2, 3);

     /* End component logic */